symbiotejs/symbiote.js/README.md

 * Full data context availability for template bindings.
 * DOM API friendly approach for the most performant solutions.
 * Convenient object model access instead of opaque abstractions.
+* CDN friendly: every module is a possible endpoint for build or delivery process.

+## DX
+We believe, that good Developer Experience is not just a vulgar minimum of symbols you typing.
+We believe, that good DX is ability to easily understand, what exactly you see in the code and what exactly you doing.
+So, we don't like an excess abstraction layers and the black-box magic compilers.

+We build our DX philosophy on these principles:
+* We keep our entities close to platform native ones
+* We don't invent things, which are should be explained on a special develope conference only
+* We try to keep maximum similarity between your code and what happens in your runtime
+* We keep in minimum the count of the necessary steps needed to deploy your code

 ## 🍏 Quick start
 The easiest way to try Symbiote.js is to create a simple `html` file in your text editor and connect the Symbiote base class from web: